 During the previous steps, you likely identified a need to either create or bolster your nonprofit’s cash reserve.
 As the National Council of Nonprofits puts it:

-Reports such as the Nonprofit Finance Fund’s State of the Sector reveal year after year that a minority of nonprofits responding have more than 6 months of cash in reserve.
+Reports such as the Nonprofit Finance Fund’s State of the Sector reveal year after year that a minority of nonprofits...have more than 6 months of cash in reserve.
 In fact, many nonprofits report that they have less than three months of operating reserves on hand.
 This may be the reality for many nonprofits, but that does not mean that it is optimal.

-If you need to focus on your cash reserves first, align with your board and donors about its urgency, and then take the necessary steps.
+If you need to focus on your cash reserves first, align with your board and donors about its urgency, and then devise a plan.
 For example, adjust your budget to proactively allocate incoming revenue to the reserve, like portions of new unrestricted planned gifts.
 Try soliciting a major gift from a close donor who understands the importance of cash for stable operations.
-Make building your reserve a key priority of your next annual campaign or capital campaign if one is coming up soon.
+Prioritize building your reserve during your next annual or capital campaign.

 If you experience pushback, remember that creating a robust cash reserve is the single best thing you can do to create short-term financial stability for your organization.
 An endowment helps create stability in the long term.